 Keep a Planner or Agenda

 As you may have heard before, you never plan to fail, but sometimes you fail to plan.
 A key to success in college is to schedule every moment of your day, even free time, so you are making the most of your time—especially during that first year when you might be new to making your own scheduling choices.
-Taking the extra effort to plan out your day will save you a great deal of hardship in the long run.
 Whether you prefer to keep a physical planner or make your schedule on your phone or computer, scheduling the minutes of your day will help you see how you are spending your time and also ensure you make time for priorities like studying and spending time with friends.

 Plan for Sleep and Downtime